fredp03/Video-Player/README.md

 - Double-click a bookmark to edit its text
 - Command/Ctrl + double-click to delete a bookmark

+## Commands

+- **Insert Video Player**: Adds a video player code block at the cursor.
+You will be prompted for a YouTube URL.

 ## Installation

 ### Manual Installation